Marketing Transparency Notice

 Furthermore, in accordance with Art.
 17 GDPR, you may also have the right to have your personal data deleted provided that we have no right or authority to further process the data.

-Finally, under the conditions set out in Art.
-18 GDPR, you have the right to restrict processing of your personal data.
+Under the conditions set out in Art.
+18 GDPR, you have the right to restrict the processing of your personal data.

-In addition, you are entitled to the right of objection pursuant to Art.
-21 GDPR.
-Please see the separate information box below.
+You are entitled to the right of objection pursuant to Art.
+21 GDPR in the following circumstances.

 1. Right to object on grounds relating to the particular situation: